s1h2u3b4h5a6m7-ops/investorlens/STATE.md

   hook; `showSection(0)` survives in the `else`.
 Chip invariant, flag still **off** on `main` — deliberately, so the live site is not half-migrated while Home and the tabs are still the old UI.
+- **UI-2g CARD WEIGHT + TONE: DONE (Session 2g, 25 Jul 2026).** Three things the
+  founder asked for after the 2e review, grouped by blast radius (the story-mode visual layer, no data):
+  (1) **The browse buttons became cards.** `#sector-grid`, `#force-grid` and `#compare-grid` are now auto-fill grids of 212px cards, each with its mark in a 34px tile. `#frc-chips` — the filter row on the force DETAIL page, which reuses `.force-btn` — deliberately stays a compact chip row.
+  (2) **Force detail became a grid of tone-tinted cards.** `dominantTone()` counts stored `tag_type` values; risk and tailwind decide, a tie takes neither side and tints neutral.
+The tone reads as a 3px edge plus a faint left-to-right wash, so the text stays legible.
+  (3) **The value-chain reveal is quicker** — `.fade-item` runs `.26s` inside the layer, down from `.45s`, with no `animation:none` added anywhere.
+  Also: **Compare groups gained marks.** 22 of the 27 group names are spelled exactly like a sector and resolve through `SECTOR_ICON` for free; `GROUP_ICON` maps the other five, four by reusing an existing mark (Banks, IT, NBFCs, PSU) and one new glyph drawn for **Defence & Aerospace**.
+  Five files, JS + CSS.
+No SQL, no data change.
+24/24 functional, 17/17 paint oracle, 55/55 regression, 18/18 honest-failure, 5/5 slow-network.
 - **HONEST FAILURE STATE: DONE (Session 2f-hf, 25 Jul 2026).** The defect logged
   at the close of 2e is fixed.
 The six hero cards now hold `\u2014` until six real integers have been read from the rendered chip, and the readout carries four